ub-library/eod-bookmarklet/README.md

 - `out/appliedConfig.json` - the applied configuration.
 - `out/main.js` - the compiled JavaScript.
 - `out/index.html` - an HTML page containing the bookmarklet
-  as a link with that can be dragged to you bookmarks toolbar.
+  as a link that can be dragged to you bookmarks toolbar.
   **This is the primary output.
 Publish `index.html` and share it with your users.**